victorgarciaesgi/regle/docs/src/typescript/typing-props.md

 ## Typing a field prop

-It's possible that you have an `MyInput` like component that contains your business logic.
+It's possible that you have a `MyInput` like component that contains your business logic.
 You may want to pass regle computed properties to this component to display useful information to the user.

 Here's how you can do it: